xuanyuzhou98/SqueezeSegV2/README.md

 ## Installation:

 The instructions are tested on Ubuntu 16.04 with python 2.7 and tensorflow 1.4 with GPU support.
-- Clone the SqueezeSeg repository:
+- Clone the SqueezeSegV2 repository:
     ```Shell
     git clone https://github.com/xuanyuzhou98/SqueezeSegV2.git
     ```